Creative Work: Purpose, Protest, Passion

 Whenever necessary, should creatives use art to send a message, make a point?

 Should we use our creative work to speak our minds–to advocate for a cause or protest an injustice?
-Is it still safe to do that?
+Is it still safe to do so?

 I’ve noticed lately that some people refer to “activist art” as “protest art.”
 I guess that’s because this kind of art does advocate for a cause and it often protests an injustice.
-It often comes from the strongest kind of passion, has a well-defined purpose and is one of the most powerful kind of art ever made.
+It often comes from the strongest kind of passion, has a well-defined purpose and it might just be the most powerful art ever made.

 Over the years I’ve been honored to cover the stories of amazing activists and advocates who, empowered by injustices done to their peers, create amazing, awe-inspiring activist art.
 There’s a lot we can learn from them.
 I believe that, by following in their footsteps, we, as creatives, can also take on such causes and make activist art of our own, to let our voices be heard and take on challenges of our time, if so we desire or feel that we should.
 We could choose to capture what’s expected of us, perhaps what’s considered “the norm” (and) or use art for a bigger purpose.
 Perhaps, sometimes it might not even have to be an either/or decision.